 Legal Basis for processing data held about Apolline Clients and Members

-The GDPR requires us to state the legal basis upon which we process all personal data for our Clients and Members and it requires us to inform them of the legal basis on which we process their personal data.
+The Data Protection Act 2018 and the GDPR require us to state the legal basis upon which we process all personal data for our Clients and Members and it requires us to inform them of the legal basis on which we process their personal data.

 The legal bases on which we process personal information for our Clients and Members is: